The Shame of the Nation: Chapter 10: A National Horror Hidden in Plain View

 In this chapter Kozol explores the United States legal system as an option for combating apartheid schooling.
 Local, state, and federal courts cases have attempted to bring desegregation and equality to public schools in many different parts of the country.
-Kozol explores both successful (ex.
-Brown vs. Board of Education) and unsuccessful ones (ex.
-San Antonio Independent School District v.
+Kozol explores both successful (e.g. Brown vs. Board of Education) and unsuccessful attempts (e.g. San Antonio Independent School District v.
 Rodriguez).
 Overall Kozol's analysis presents evidence (through several key cases) that the courts have been either unwilling or unable to correct the issue.

 The remainder of the chapter addresses the legislative branch's attempts to correct the problem.
 Kozol discusses both Congressman Fattah's bill and Congressman Jesse Jackson Jr.'s proposal for a constitutional amendment.
 Neither effort has been met with much success.

 Chapter 11: Deadly Lies

 From the legislative branch Kozol moves to the executive.
-By reviewing the impact of No Child Left Behind and high-stakes achievement tests this chapter further demonstrates the increasing imbalance in quality of public schools.
+By reviewing the impact of No Child Left Behind and high-stakes achievement tests, this chapter further demonstrates the increasing imbalance in quality of public schools.
 The basic argument presented in the book is that no matter how much students are told they can succeed and how much educators teach to the test, schools that have inadequate funding will inevitably suffer.
 According to Kozol the largely Republican controlled presidency of the last 28 years has further segregated American schools through a failed education policy.

 The rest of the chapter focuses on "standard-based reform" and the small school initiative (see Deborah Meier, The power of their ideas: Lessons for America from a small school in Harlem) in relation to school segregation.
 Kozol argues that the "standards-based reform" is an effort to address the scoring gap between high and low socio-economic schools through the use of positive thinking and sheer willpower.
 This strategy is shown to be occasionally successful in the extreme short term, but ultimately unsuccessful in the long run.
 In other words, scores would often improve for the particular test being studied for, but the competency of the students did not improve.
-As for the small school initiative, Kozol is generally supportive of the idea but is critical when it amounts to many smaller just as segregated learning institutions around the nation.
+As for the small school initiative, Kozol is generally supportive of the idea but is critical when it amounts to many smaller segregated learning institutions around the nation.